darkreader/darkreader.org/src/blog/posts/g-search-crash.md

 ### How to fix the problem

+*Update for Microsoft Edge: the version 4.9.90 has passed the review 🎉🎉🎉 and should be available in the Store shortly!*

 There are several solutions, choose what suits you better.

 1. **Simply wait for a few days until the patch arrives**.